Staff Development Weekly Update

 Registration

 Book yourself a place today!
 Ticket prices can be found on the ALN Conference 2025 website.
 Bulk discounts are available for 5 or more people attending in-person.
 See the Eventbrite page for how it works.
-Details of the full programme will follow shortly.
+Details of the full programme are now available on the website.

 If you have any queries about the conference, please contact alnconferenceteam@gmail.com.